 The editor of this publication is Damir Kapidžić, Assistant Professor of Comparative Politics at the University of Sarajevo.

-Here’s the list of the seven country papers with their authors:
+Here’s the list of the eight country papers with their authors:

 (Click on the country to download the paper on that particular country)